pimsmath/onlinecourses2020/content/home/currentcourses.md

   item to see the course details.

   <div style="font-size: 70%; font-style: italic">
   N.B.
-The courses below have be provisionally authorized by the hosting institutions, but may be subject to cancellation depending on enrollment and other factors outwith our control.
+The courses below have been provisionally authorized by the hosting institutions, but may be subject to cancellation depending on enrollment and other factors beyond our control.
   </div>
 content:
   page_type: courses